Conference

 Michael Zellmann-Rohrer (Macquarie University / Freie Universität Berlin)

-This conference is presented by the Textual Amulets of the Mediterranean World research project at the Neubauer Collegium in partnership with the Divinity School and Classics Department at the University of Chicago.
+This conference was presented by the Textual Amulets of the Mediterranean World research project at the Neubauer Collegium in partnership with the Divinity School and Classics Department at the University of Chicago.